 Getting a second opinion can be really beneficial for any project, so be sure to talk through the brief with your colleagues before you engage a designer.
 This may seem like a simple task, but it can often be overlooked.
 Making sure you all have the right goals in mind before you send the brief off will ensure that the result will be one you can all agree on, and should avoid any unnecessary and costly amends!

-7) Need it quick?
+Need it quick?

-It’s important to discuss a timeframe with your designer at the very beginning so you can determine whether your deadline is achievable, or discuss a quicker alternative if needed.
+It’s important to discuss a time-frame with your designer at the very beginning so you can determine whether your deadline is achievable, or discuss a quicker alternative if needed.